 Choose your video conferencing tool and ensure your team feels comfortable using the technology – some examples of video conferencing tools you may want to look into can be found below

 Create a single source of truth for your project and workforce data – ensure that everyone has access to and is looking at the same information

-Set your meeting agenda and stick to it – your construction manpower planning meeting agenda should include: team members expected to attend (Operations, PMs, Site Supers), key projects that will be discussed, how long you intend to discuss each project, information that attendees will be expected to bring forward for specific projects, and manpower meeting guidelines (and make sure you communicate this agenda early on)
+Set your meeting agenda and stick to it – your construction workforce planning meeting agenda should include: team members expected to attend (Operations, PMs, Site Supers), key projects that will be discussed, how long you intend to discuss each project, information that attendees will be expected to bring forward for specific projects, and manpower meeting guidelines (and make sure you communicate this agenda early on)

-Tools for running construction manpower planning meetings
+Tools for running construction workforce planning meetings

 CRM – some CRM tools your organization might want to look further into include: Salesforce, Cosential, TopBuilders, Buildertrend, and JobNimbus